ori88c/zero-backpressure-semaphore-typescript/README.md

 In contrast, `ZeroBackpressureSemaphore` manages job execution, abstracting away these details and reducing user responsibility.
 The *acquire* and *release* steps are handled implicitly by the execution methods, reminiscent of the RAII idiom in C++.

 Method names are chosen to clearly convey their functionality.

+## API :globe_with_meridians:

+The `ZeroBackpressureSemaphore` class provides the following methods:

+* __startExecution__: Resolves once the given job has **started** its execution.
+Users can leverage this to prevent backpressure of pending jobs; If the semaphore is too busy to start a given job `X`, there is no reason to create another job `Y` until `X` has started.
+This method is particularly useful for background job workers that frequently retrieve job metadata from external sources, such as pulling messages from a message broker.
+* __waitForCompletion__: Executes the given job in a controlled manner, once there is an available slot.
+It resolves or rejects when the job **completes** execution, returning the job's value or propagating any error it may throw.
+* __waitForAllExecutingJobsToComplete__: Resolves when all **currently** executing jobs have finished, meaning once all running promises have either resolved or rejected.
+This is particularly useful in scenarios where you need to ensure that all jobs are completed before proceeding, such as during shutdown processes or between unit tests.
+* __waitForAvailability__: This method resolves once at least one slot is available for job execution.
+In other words, it resolves when the semaphore is available to trigger a new job immediately.
+Note that the same effect can be achieved with `startExecution` alone, if the async logic (intended to be delayed until availability) is handled within the job itself rather than as a preliminary step.
+Therefore, `waitForAvailability` serves as a design choice rather than a strict necessity.
+* __extractUncaughtErrors__: Returns an array of uncaught errors, captured by the semaphore while executing background jobs added by `startExecution`.
+The instance will no longer hold these error references once extracted.
+In other words, ownership of these uncaught errors shifts to the caller, while the semaphore clears its list of uncaught errors.

+If needed, refer to the code documentation for a more comprehensive description of each method.

+## Getter Methods :mag:

+The `ZeroBackpressureSemaphore` class provides the following getter methods to reflect the current semaphore's state:

+* __maxConcurrentJobs__: The maximum number of concurrent jobs as specified in the constructor.
+This value is set in the constructor and remains constant throughout the instance's lifespan.
+* __isAvailable__: Indicates whether there is an available job slot, meaning the semaphore can begin executing a new job immediately.
+* __amountOfCurrentlyExecutingJobs__: The number of jobs currently being executed by the semaphore.
+* __amountOfUncaughtErrors__: The number of uncaught errors from background jobs triggered by `startExecution`, that are currently stored by the instance.
+These errors have not yet been extracted using `extractUncaughtErrors`.

 ## 1st use-case: Multiple Jobs Execution :man_technologist: